davidchesnut/sp-general-docs/docs/develop-sharepoint-2013-workflows-using-visual-studio.md

     For more information about the Microsoft Azure Service Bus, see  [Managing Service Bus Service Namespaces](http://msdn.microsoft.com/en-us/library/windowsazure/hh690928.aspx).

-    > [!Note]
+    > [!NOTE]
 > SharePoint Online workflow debugging uses the Relay Service component of the Microsoft Azure Service Bus, so you'll be charged for using the Service Bus.
 See  [Service Bus Pricing FAQ](http://msdn.microsoft.com/library/hh667438.aspx).
 You get free access to Microsoft Azure each month that you subscribe to Visual Studio Professional with MSDN, Visual Studio Premium with MSDN, or Visual Studio Ultimate with MSDN.
 With this access, you can use the Service Bus relay for 1,500, 3,000, or 3,000 hours, depending on your MSDN subscription.
 See  [Get some amount of Microsoft Azure Services each month at no additional charge](http://www.windowsazure.com/en-us/pricing/member-offers/msdn-benefits/).
-4. In Microsoft Azure, choose your service namespace, choose the  **Access Key** link, and then copy the text in the **Connection String** box.
+4. In Microsoft Azure, choose your service namespace, choose the **Access Key**link, and then copy the text in the**Connection String**box.

-5. On the properties page of your SharePoint Add-in project, choose the  **SharePoint** tab, and then select the **Enable Workflow debugging** check box.
+5. On the properties page of your SharePoint Add-in project, choose the **SharePoint**tab, and then select the**Enable Workflow debugging**check box.

     You must enable this feature to debug workflows in SharePoint Online.
 This property applies to all of your SharePoint projects in Visual Studio.
 Visual Studio automatically turns off workflow debugging if you package your app for distribution on the Office store.

-6. Select the  **Enable debugging via Microsoft Azure Service Bus** check box.
-Then, in the **Microsoft Azure Service Bus connection string** box, paste the connection string that you copied.
+6. Select the **Enable debugging via Microsoft Azure Service Bus**check box.
+Then, in the**Microsoft Azure Service Bus connection string**box, paste the connection string that you copied.

 After you enable workflow debugging and provide a valid connection string for the Microsoft Azure Service Bus, you can debug SharePoint Online workflows.